GoogleChromeLabs/buffer-backed-object/README.md

 ## Why?

+### Web Workers

 When using [Web Workers], the performance of `postMessage()` (or the [structured clone algorithm][structured clone] to be exact) is often a concern.
 While [`postMessage()` is faster than most people give it credit for][is postmessage slow], it can be a bottle-neck, especially with bigger payloads. `ArrayBuffer` and their [views][arraybufferview] are incredibly quick to clone, or can even be [transferred][transferable].
 However, getting data in and out of `ArrayBuffer`s can be quite cumbersome. `StructuredDataView` makes this easy by giving you a (seemingly) normal JavaScript object that reads and write values from the `ArrayBuffer` on demand.

+### WebGL

+[WebGL Buffers][webgl buffer] can store multiple attribute with different types per vertex using [`vertexAttribPointer()`][vertexattribpointer].
+A vertex can have a 3D position, but also other additional data like a normal, a color or a texture ID.
+These buffers contain all the data for all the vertices in an interleaved format, which can make manipulating that data quite cumbersome.
+With `ArrayOfStructuredDataViews` you can manipulate the data of invidivual vertices very easily.
+Additionally, `ArrayOfStructuredDataViews` is lazy (see more below), allowing you to handle big numbers of vertices efficiently.

 ## Example